• Home

 Read How to Write Your Artist Email Newsletter.

-Set Up A F.A.Q.
+#9 Set Up A F.A.Q.
 Page on Your Website

 Time is a precious and valuable commodity for both you and your potential buyer.
 Anticipating your customers’ questions will be much appreciated.
 They’ll know you take the extra effort when you address their inquires on your F.A.Q.
 (Frequently Asked Questions) page.

 Answers about shipping procedures and costs, turn around time for commissions, your procedure for working with galleries, agents, and art consultants, are all very helpful.
-Also invite visitors to send you questions via email that you could add tot he page.
+Also invite visitors to send you questions via email that you could add to the page.

-Update Your “New Art” Page
+#10 Update Your “New Art” Page

 If you have a “New Art” section on your website, make sure you update this page often.
 “New Art” should be taken literally and your visitors should expect to see the page revised at least every few months and the older pieces moved to another page.
 It’s good to let potential art buyers know you are continuously producing art.
 That’s the sign of a true professional artist.